CARTAvis/manual_source/source/analysis_tools.rst

 When one of the Image, Region, Statistic, and Stokes checkboxes is selected, the spectral profiler widget switches to the multiple-profile mode.
 CARTA support four different use cases as the following:

 * **Comparing spectra from different image cubes**: When the Image checkbox is selected, spectral profiles from different *spatially and spectrally matched* cubes can be displayed.
 The image dropdown menu shows the matching state of each image as configured via the image list widget.
 The dropdown menu allows single-selection only.
 The selected image *and* its matched images are used for spectral profile computations based on the selected region (single selection), statistic (single selection), and Stokes (if applicable, single selection).
-In the following example, CO 2-1, 13CO 2-1, and C18O 2-1 lines from the source HD163296 are plotted for comparsion.
-The profiles are dervied from the rectangle region with mean statistic.
+In the following example, CO 2-1, 13CO 2-1, and C18O 2-1 lines from the source HD163296 are plotted for comparison.
+The profiles are derived from the rectangle region with mean statistics.

    .. raw:: html